Sorry, this program is not available for local students.

 They are also trained to perform spectacle repairs and fitting of lenses into frames as part of a unique fashion, health and technology-based industry.

-Part-time: You will attend 5 workshops over the course of 18 months, each workshop runs for 5 days.
+You will attend five workshops over the course of 18 months.
+Each workshop runs for five days.

 You will be learning through a combination of on the job learning, face-to-face delivery, online study and workplace visits.